 I find Jordan’s ideas of masculinity rather perplexing from a philosophical standpoint, but quite obvious from a clinical one.
 His relationships with men appear to be undercut by the threat of confrontation and violence.
 When he states that he only respects men he has to scream over to be heard and who awaken the threat of violence is rather revealing.
 In my over 20 000 hours of clinical work with boys and men, this dynamic often reveals unresolved childhood emotionally and or physically painful experiences at the hands of men and other boys.
 And the more educated these men are, the greater the intellectual and intellectualizing edifices or armour they have constructed to protect themselves from their forgotten history.
 Ultimately, they have been robbed of their ability to trust other men with their vulnerabilities, and have cut themselves off from their core dependency needs, which as a species has been central to our survival.
 And these men tend have a rather individualistic, me against the world stance towards life and others.

 Psychologically, these men are terrified of revealing their vulnerabilities and core dependency needs to other men for fear of being shamed by the brotherhood.
-Men have rarely reported to me experiences of being shamed at the hands of female teachers in primary school, as compared to these experiences at the hands of other hurt boys (bullies), brothers, fathers, and men, reinforcing their resolve to harden their armour.
+Men have rarely reported to me experiences of being shamed at the hands of female teachers in primary school or university, as compared to these experiences at the hands of other hurt boys (bullies), brothers, fathers, and men, reinforcing their resolve to harden their armour.
 This ultimately cuts them off from their ability to be fully human and embrace life with resilience, creativity, and a compassionate will to power and meaning.
 The impact of this on their relationships with women, and especially “crazy” women, leaves them feeling powerless, because the threat of physical violence is not within the feminine repertoire, and because other men are off limits as safe agents for emotional support and intimacy.
 And in Jordan’s case, it appears he has built his career on tax-payers money hiding behind political ideology and Jungian constructs and searching for obscure archetypal brain structures to avoid dealing with what seems obvious to me.
 And like the conflicted narrator in the sibyllic novel The Fight Club, Jordan, as a tenured professor, does not have any real skin in the game when playing political activist.
 But then again I may be wrong, projecting, or just anima possessed.

 And politically, as men and fathers, our life serving energies should focus on dealing with our “crazy” brothers like the executives at Monsanto; who are fighting their biggest legal battle to date to disprove the negative health effects of their products on our children and grand-children.
 I mention Monsanto because Jordan was interviewed by the company about his political views.
 And paradoxically, Jordan was agreeable to the point of not mentioning the impending legal battle.
 Ironically, Peterson was used as an ideological pawn in the company’s PR campaign targeting millennials in preparation for the highly publicized legal battle.